Arthur Takes a Stand: Reception

 After the episode's release, Greenwald noted that it received "a lot of really positive responses," but also a few about "people saying we shouldn't be showing kids stuff like this."
 She responded that "not all kids" can be "protected from these issues," and that "[t]hat's part of what our goal with Arthur is, to be sharing these experiences broadly so kids of all kinds can understand and build empathy."

 Legacy

 An animated short titled "Arthur on Racism: Talk, Listen, and Act" was produced in memory of John Lewis in August 2020.
 In the video, Arthur and Buster ask Mrs. MacGrady what they can do to help fight racism.
-The short was written in response to the murder of George Floyd in May 2020, and features Arthur and Buster's solemn reactions to watching a video implied to be of Floyd's murder.
+The short was written in response to the murder of George Floyd in May 2020, and features Arthur and Buster's solemn reactions to watching a video that happened in Elwood City.
 After John Lewis's death, the Arthur Facebook account made a post commemorating Lewis, and "Arthur Takes a Stand" was made available for free on the PBS Kids website and app.